Why Must I Enroll In First Year Seminar?

 UNIV 1101, the First Year Seminar, is a course that is required of all first-time, full-time, degree seeking students.
 Students whose college credits were earned while they were enrolled in high school, as well as, students with no previous college hours are considered to be first-time students.

 One of the exciting things we try to do in freshman seminar is connect students to a group who shares their same interests.
-Many of our sections are organized as FIGS-- freshman interest groups-- so you can start working with faculty and fellow students who share a similar professional or extracurricular interest.
-For Fall 2014, the following types of UNIV 1101 sections are available:
+Many of our sections are organized as FIGS-- freshman interest groups-- or SIGS--Special Interest Groups-- so you can start working with faculty and fellow students who share a similar professional or extracurricular interest.
+During the Fall semesters, the following types of UNIV 1101 sections are available:

-- AVID courses are designed to give students a strong general overview of UTPB and how to be successful in university level work.
+- Freshman Seminar courses are designed to give students a strong general overview of UTPB and how to be successful in university level work.

 - Petroleum Engineering is designed for those students who intend to pursue a major in this field.

-- The Social Sciences FIG taught by Dr. Jeff Dennis is for those students who are considering a major in Communication, Psychology, Sociology, Political Science, and related fields.
+- The Social Sciences FIG is for those students who are considering a major in Communication, Psychology, Sociology, Political Science, and related fields.

 - Health Professions is for those considering a career in medicine.
 Join the UTPB tradition of excellence in placing students in medical school!